What is UEFI Secure Boot?

 The Stages of UEFI Secure Boot

 The process of UEFI Secure Boot can be divided into several stages.
 First, the firmware initializes and performs a series of self-tests to ensure its integrity.
 Then, it verifies the digital signature of the boot loader, such as GRUB or the Windows Boot Manager, to ensure its authenticity.
 If the signature is valid, the boot loader is loaded into memory and executed, starting the operating system.
-The operating system kernel is also checked for a valid digital signature, providing an additional layer of protection.
+The operating system kernel is also checked for a valid digital signature, providing additional protection.

 Throughout these stages, the firmware relies on a chain of trust, where each component verifies the integrity and authenticity of the next component in the boot process.
 This ensures that only trusted and authorized software is allowed to run, creating a secure environment.